Surcharging

 3. Which type of cards will have a surcharge added

-Benji Pays prioritizes adding surcharges to credit cards to align with lower fees typically associated with Debit type Visa and Mastercards.
-However, this strategy is only feasible if the gateway can identify card types prior to charge processing.
+Benji Pays prioritizes adding surcharges to credit cards to align regulations.
+However, this strategy is only possible if the gateway can identify card types prior to charge processing.
 Not all supported gateways offer this feature.

 Here's a breakdown of how different gateways handle surcharges:

-• 3.4 Helcim, Global Payments, and Bambora: Credit cards will have a surcharge added.
+By default, Credit cards will always have a surcharge added.

 For accounting purposes, the following transactions are generated: